RedHatInsights/rhsm-subscriptions/README.md

 }}
 ```

-Becomes `clowder.kafka.brokers[0].hostname`.
-These properties are then passed into the Spring
-Environment and may be used elsewhere (the `ClowderJsonEnvironmentPostProcessor` runs *before*
+These properties are then passed into the Spring Environment and may be used elsewhere (the
-most other environment processing classes).
+`ClowderJsonEnvironmentPostProcessor` runs *before* most other environment processing classes).

 The pattern we follow is to assign the Clowder style properties to an **intermediate** property
 that follows Spring Boot's environment variable